Ron Paul 1988 presidential campaign: "Kamikaze" campaign

 Paul had received little media attention during the early stages of the Democratic and Republican primary contests.
 But as Vice President George H. W. Bush and Massachusetts Governor Michael Dukakis secured their respective parties' nominations, mentions of Paul increased.
 It was noted that if Bush became unacceptable to conservatives, they would not turn to Dukakis, but would most likely vote for Paul as a protest.
-During this time, publications also started discussed Paul's tax policy.
+During this time, publications also started to discuss Paul's tax policy.
 It called for a flat income tax rate of 10% on all earnings over $10,000 annually.
 Paul sold his tax plan while campaigning in Utah.
 In front of 250 people in Kane County, he hailed California's 1978 passage of Proposition 13 as starting the "tax revolt and [sending] a message across the country.
 The next big message for this country should be the overwhelming passage of the tax initiatives ... in November."
 Paul was also part of C-SPAN's program Road to the White House, which followed different candidates on the campaign trail.
 In June, they aired Paul's address to the National Organization for the Reform of Marijuana Laws.